CSSLab/reddit-music/readme.md

 ## The RedditMusic Dataset

 ### How was it created?
 To create RedditMusic, we extracted all instances of songs being shared via YouTube videos or Spotify links.
-A full explanation is available in the "Data" section of the paper.
-The final dataset can be at `/data/Reddit_Sub_Com_f_genre.csv` and this consists of all artists shared more than 20 times alongside their respective *social genres* (discussed below).
+A full explanation is available in the "Data" section of the [paper](http://www.cs.toronto.edu/~ashton/pubs/music-on-reddit-icwsm21.pdf).
+The final dataset is located at `/data/Reddit_Sub_Com_f_genre.csv` and consists of all shares of artists who were shared more than 20 times, along with their respective *social genres* (discussed below).

 ## Reddit embedding
-To study artists we relied on the Reddit embedding designed in previous work [1].
-The embedding we used has not been released yet, but can be remade using a method similar to that in the previous work..
-The vectors consist of the 150-dimension Reddit embedding and the metadata provides some statistics about each subreddit.
+To study artists we used the Reddit embedding designed in previous work [[1]](http://www.cs.toronto.edu/~ashton/pubs/actdiv-www2019.pdf).
+The embedding vectors consist of the 150-dimension Reddit embedding and the metadata provides some statistics about each subreddit.

 ### Embedding artists into Reddit space to create *social genres*
-The file `src/artist_genre/social_genres.ipynb` takes in the raw music sharing dataset, embeds musicians into the Reddit embedding and then clusters the artists into *social genres*
+The file `src/artist_genre/social_genres.ipynb` takes in the raw music sharing dataset, embeds musicians into the Reddit embedding and then clusters the artists into *social genres*.

 Once the social genres are defined we run the file `src/artist_genre/naming_genres.ipynb` to generate visuals explaining each *social genre*.
 This method provides a broad overview of the social genres, but some social genres require deeper analysis.